Voz media US Voz.us

 The late-night vote came after House Speaker, Mike Johnson, called the previous bipartisan Senate bill a "joke" for withholding funds intended for agencies charged with running the Trump.

-"This stunt that was pulled last night is a joke," Johnson told reporters Friday, complaining that the Senate bill left the country's borders unprotected.
+"This gambit that was done last night is a joke," Johnson told reporters Friday, complaining that the Senate bill left the country's borders unprotected.
 Instead, House Republicans presented alternative legislation that would fully fund TSA personnel as well as immigration agents and CBP personnel.

 Both chambers must pass the same version of a bill before it can reach the president's desk.